0409 661 342 contact@cooeetours.com.au Brisbane HQ

 Lunch in Halls Gap

-Free time to choose from charming cafes and eateries in the heart of the Grampians.
-Keep an eye out for curious kangaroos on the village lawns.
+Free time to choose from cafes, bakeries and pubs in the heart of the Grampians.
+The Halls Gap Bakery is a local legend — try the pies.
+Curious kangaroos often graze on the village lawns.

 5